esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/05-comparing-agile-methodologies.md

 - "Scrum and Kanban share similarities, but also have some important differences"
 - "Mix and match concepts from different methodologies to get to a hybrid methodology that matches your team best"
 ---
+# Scrum and Kanban are both Agile methodologies
+Scrum and Kanban are both Agile methodologies.
+They both provide a set of practical tools that allow you to work according to the Agile manifesto and principles.

+> ## Exercise: Compare Scrum and Kanban with the Agile manifesto principles
+> Pick one or more principles from the [12 principles behind the Agile manifesto](http://agilemanifesto.org/principles.html)
+> that we discussed in episode 2.
+> **Write down how Scrum and Kanban practically implement these principles.**
+> 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
+> 2. Welcome changing requirements, even late in development.
+Agile processes harness change for the customer's competitive advantage.
+> 3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+> 4. Business people and developers must work together daily throughout the project.
+> 5. Build projects around motivated individuals.
+Give them the environment and support they need, and trust them to get the job done.
+> 6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+> 7. Working software is the primary measure of progress.
+> 8. Agile processes promote sustainable development.
+The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
+> 9. Continuous attention to technical excellence and good design enhances agility.
+> 10. Simplicity--the art of maximizing the amount of work not done--is essential.
+> 11. The best architectures, requirements, and designs emerge from self-organizing teams.
+> 12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+>
+> > ## Solution
+> > Example solution for principle 3: Deliver working software frequently, from a couple of weeks to a couple of months,
+> > with a preference to the shorter timescale.
+> > - **Kanban**: Continuous delivery (release after every finished item)
+> > - **Scrum**: Release after every sprint (for example every 2 weeks)
+> {: .solution}
+{: .challenge}

 # Differences between Scrum and Kanban
 [comment]: <> (This excercise is literally copied from https://www.atlassian.com/agile/kanban/kanban-vs-scrum)
 > ## Exercise: key differences between Scrum and Kanban